Weekly AnnouncementsDecember 10, 2017

 This Week @ The Anchor

-Harderwyk currently has 2 young people, and one family who are off doing short term missions for this year.
+Harderwyk currently has several people who are abroad doing short term missions or intense Bible studying for this year.
 You can follow their adventures or stay in touch at:

 Bekah Monroe: http://rebekahmonroe.theworldrace.org